ceramicnetwork/docs/docs/run/nodes/nodes.md

 The Ceramic daemon by default will start its own IPFS node internally, but it can also be configured to connect to an externally running IPFS node over HTTP.
 We refer to the latter as running IPFS "out-of-process".
 Running IPFS out-of-process is helpful for more controlled resource allocation, maintenance, debugging, and observability.
 This is highly recommended, especially if you are planning to be an infrastructure provider for other Ceramic applications.

 When connecting to an out-of-process IPFS node, it is important that the IPFS node be configured with support for the dagJose plugin that Ceramic relies on.
 DagJose support is not included in IPFS by default, so we have provided the [@ceramicnetwork/ipfs-daemon package](https://www.npmjs.com/package/@ceramicnetwork/ipfs-daemon), which is a wrapper around js-ipfs configured with dagJose support specifically for use with Ceramic.
-Configuration options for the IPFS daemon can be viewed here [https://github.com/ceramicnetwork/js-ceramic/tree/develop/packages/ipfs-daemon](https://github.com/ceramicnetwork/js-ceramic/tree/develop/packages/ipfs-daemon) and in the source code here [https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/ipfs-daemon/src/ipfs-daemon.ts](https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/ipfs-daemon/src/ipfs-daemon.ts).
+Configuration options for the IPFS daemon can be viewed in the [ipfs-daemon README](https://github.com/ceramicnetwork/js-ceramic/tree/develop/packages/ipfs-daemon) and in the [ipfs-daemon source code](https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/ipfs-daemon/src/ipfs-daemon.ts).

 The rest of this guide assumes you are running IPFS out-of-process.